Thestor/Timer-Socket-Program/README.md

 # Timer-Socket-Program

 Timer Socket Program is a Java Timer program that utilizes socket programming to allow communication between the server and the client.
-Every client can request a timer with a personalized message to the server and is entitled to one timer at a time to prevent spamming.
+Every client can request a timer with a personalized message to the server and is entitled to one timer at a time to prevent spamming. <br />

+Libraries used: java.net and java.io.

 ## General Information